AmyStephen/amystephen.github.com/_posts/2014-06-11-social-network-attacks-on-women.md

 Again, this is an area you just don't see happening to men.
 If he responds to something that happens to him, seldom, if ever is his life and reputation exposes in this manner.
 Important to raise awareness of this distinction and help people understand this subtle but damaging form of sexism.

 ### Apologies and support
-When these events happen, it is important to encourage the man who did something wrong to apology.
+When these events happen, it is important to encourage the man who did something wrong to apologize.
 It is equally important to acknowledge his apology.
 Those acts, if nothing else, reduce angst in the crowd.
 If he is helped to understand the damage he created and if he is treated with respect he will most likely grow and hopefully not reoffend.

 Conversely if he is treated overly harshly by the community it could create resentment and more bad decisions could be made.
 When these situations come up, and if someone is so inclined, helping him acknowledge his wrong doing and react without making the situation worse is good.